brian14708/wh-briefings/presidential-actions/2021-12/2021-12-23-a-proclamation-to-modify-the-harmonized-tariff-schedule-of-the-united-states-and-for-other-purposes.md

 modified_time: 2021-12-23 09:38:46-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/23/a-proclamation-to-modify-the-harmonized-tariff-schedule-of-the-united-states-and-for-other-purposes/
 published_time: 2021-12-23 09:38:45-05:00
-title: A Proclamation to Modify the Harmonized Tariff Schedule of the United States and for Other Purposes
+title: "A Proclamation to Modify the Harmonized Tariff Schedule of the United\_States\
+  \ and for Other\_Purposes"
 ---

 1\.
 Section 1205(a) of the Omnibus Trade and Competitiveness Act of